April 9 Leedy Grange, Cedar Mill, 835 NW Saltzman Rd

 Each workshop consists of an introduction to invasive species control, a walk-through of the weeds of greatest concern, and time to practice identifying these plants with live samples.
 Participants receive a copy of our handy weed ID guide, which includes information on how and where to report infestations.

-During the workshops, weed experts like Rob Bauer of CWS and Kyle Spinks of THPRD explain why not all weeds are invasive.
+During the workshops, weed experts like Rob Emanuel of CWS and Kyle Spinks of THPRD explain why not all weeds are invasive.
 In order to be considered an invasive species, these weeds have to be more than simply unwanted.
 If an unwanted weed rapidly infests an area and has a negative impact on human health, economic productivity, or the surrounding environment, then Weed Watchers should be on the lookout in order to catch the invasive species before it establishes itself and the population explodes.

 Do Weed Watchers Really Make a Difference?